 - Watermelon – another item often on sale that may or may not be good!
 If it’s Memorial day in my area, I’ll just wait until later in the summer.
 But again, if they’re good, think about buying more than one at the lowest sale prices.
 They’ll generally last a week or two in a cool place.

-- Salad Items – always on sale.
+- Salad Items – Always on sale during Holiday weeks.
 If you see great prices on items that are longer lasting, like bell peppers, get extra.
+Tomatoes are generally at a low, and the sale can sometimes be hedged a bit – pick up ripe ones and a few that need to sit out to fully ripen for the following week.

-Condiments: definitely think of picking up quantities to last the year, rather than the old mentality of do I need it?
+Condiments: Definitely think of picking up quantities to last the year during the summer holidays.
 You’ll rarely find better sales on things like ketchup, mustard, marinades, pickle relish, mayo, and also things like hot sauce, A 1, Worcestershire, barbecue sauce, etc. Don’t forget things like ice cream toppings, etc.

 - Buns are on sale and sometimes dinner rolls.
 You can freeze bread for up to three months if you have the room, thaw out overnight in the fridge.